The perfect cone compactification of quotients of type IV domains: Singularities of quotients of toric varieties

 The same argument carries over to many other polytopes that are symmetric with respect to an axis. \end{example}

-Even if the quotient might not be $\IQ$-Gorenstein, we can prove a weaker statement about the singularities of quotients of toric varieties, for this we recall the notion of pair.
-We consider pairs $(X,B)$ where $X$ is a normal variety and $B:=\sum d_{i} D_{i}$ is a boundary, i.e. a $\IQ$-divisor for which the coefficient of each prime divisor $D_{i}$ satisfies $0\leq d_{i}\leq1$.
+Even if the quotient might not be $\bbQ$-Gorenstein, we can prove a weaker statement about the singularities of quotients of toric varieties, for this we recall the notion of pair.
+We consider pairs $(X,B)$ where $X$ is a normal variety and $B:=\sum d_{i} D_{i}$ is a boundary, i.e. a $\bbQ$-divisor for which the coefficient of each prime divisor $D_{i}$ satisfies $0\leq d_{i}\leq1$.
+If $K_{X}+B$ is $\bbQ$-Cartier, its pullback along any morphism is well-defined and for a birational morphism $f\colon Y\to X$ with $Y$ smooth, if $E_{i}$ denote the exceptional divisors, we have the equality